Hygiene and self-care decline — what it means and what to do

 What Comes Next

-Getting help doesn't mean your parent loses their independence or their dignity.
-It means finding a way to make self-care possible again.
+The path forward is identifying and treating the underlying cause, not forcing your parent into the shower.
 If showering is physically difficult, that might mean installing a shower chair, grab bars, or a walk-in tub.
 It might mean changing the water temperature or the water pressure.
 It might mean using dry shampoo on days when showering feels like too much.
 It might mean asking someone to help wash their back or stand nearby while they shower to make sure they're safe.
+Medicare covers some durable medical equipment like shower chairs and grab bars when prescribed by a physician, so ask their doctor for a prescription.

 If the problem is depression or cognitive decline, it requires addressing the underlying issue, not just the symptom.
 Your parent might need to see a doctor.
 They might need treatment for depression.
 They might need cognitive evaluation.
 They might need help organizing their self-care routine.
 A caregiver might come in to help them shower.
 A visiting nurse might come to check on their hygiene and their overall health.